KPKL

 KPKL (107.1 FM) is a radio station licensed to Deer Park, Washington, and serving the Spokane metropolitan area.
-The station airs an oldies radio format.
-The broadcast license is held by Robert Anthony and Patricia Fogal, through licensee Spokane Broadcasting Company, LLC.
+The station is stunting with a Christmas music radio format.
+The broadcast license is held by Robert Anthony and Patricia Fogal, through licensee Spokane Broadcasting Company, LLC, and the station is operated by the non-profit Oldies Preservation Society, who also operate non-profit Cheney station KEWU-FM (which also serves the Spokane area).
 Rob Harder is the CEO.

 KPKL's studios and offices are on East Greenbush Avenue in Colbert, Washington.
 The transmitter is in Loon Lake, Washington, of U.S. Route 395.
 KPKL also operates a booster station in Spokane, 5,000 watt KPKL-FM-1, transmitting from the top of an apartment building on South Westcliff Place.
 Due to financial problems, the station was off the air under previous owners for twelve months in 2008-2009 and nine months in 2012.